Morocco with Kids | 15 Top Things To Do And See

 A selection of Moroccan dishes typically eaten by visitors.

 Indulging in Moroccan dishes is a must-do for families visiting Morocco.
-Experiencing the country’s rich culture and traditions through taste and smell is encouraged.
+We strongly encourage you to experience the country’s rich culture and traditions through taste and smell!

-Moroccan cuisine offers many options, from fragrant tagines and couscous to sweet mint tea and freshly baked bread.
-On a guided market tour, we were introduced to Medfouna, Berber pizza.
+Moroccan cuisine has a huge variety, from fragrant tagines and couscous to sweet mint tea and freshly baked bread.
+On our guided market tour, we were introduced to Medfouna, Berber pizza; stuffed with their secret mix, it remained a favourite choice until we left the country!

-Exploring bustling food markets, sampling local treats, and sharing family-style meals creates memories and introduces children to new flavours and culinary traditions.
+Exploring the bustling food markets, sampling local treats, and sharing family-style meals created amazing memories and introduced us to new flavours and culinary traditions.

 Best Time To Visit Morocco With Kids

-Spring (March to May), autumn (September to November), and winter (December to February) are the best times to visit Morocco with kids.
+Spring (March to May), autumn (September to November), and winter (December to February) are the best times for a family vacation in Morocco.
 These seasons offer pleasant temperatures, making it comfortable to explore the country’s vibrant cities, deserts, and mountains with fewer tourists.

 Is Morocco safe to visit with kids?